Behavioral activation (BA) is a standalone therapeutic treatment typically used to help people with depression.

 Specifying goals with this level of detail can give clients a sense of autonomy and help break milestones down into manageable steps.

-Our toolkit contains over 350 resources to help facilitate progress with your clients.
-Here, we’ve selected some that we believe to be most useful for helping clients to alter their negative patterns of thoughts, feelings, and behaviors, while promoting a positive view of the self.
+Our free Positive CBT Exercises Pack includes three resources that we believe to be most useful for helping clients to alter their negative patterns of thoughts, feelings, and behaviors, while promoting a positive view of the self.

 17 Positive CBT Exercises

 If you’re looking for more science-based ways to help others through CBT, this collection contains 17 validated positive CBT tools for practitioners.
 Use them to help others overcome unhelpful thoughts and feelings and develop more positive behaviors.

 It is natural that when we are feeling low, our motivation levels for common tasks and previously enjoyable activities can take a nosedive.
 This means there are fewer opportunities for positive and rewarding experiences.
 Often, the less we do, the worse we feel, leading to a perpetual cycle of inactivity and low mood.

 Behavioral activation has proven to be an effective treatment for clinical depression (Jacobson et al., 1996).
 It helps clients to create structure with their day-to-day tasks while aiding in the rediscovery of recreational activities that they once found pleasurable.
 Reinforcing healthy, enjoyable activities can go a long way in helping a depressed individual feel better.

 Sometimes getting going is the hardest part, but with some structure in place and a little nudge in the right direction, we can all move toward healthier, happier behaviors.

 We hope you enjoyed reading this article.
 Don’t forget to download our three Positive CBT Exercises for free.